marcusoftnet/marcusoftnet.github.io/_posts/2006-11-09-generic-webservice-creator-using.md

 GetWebService(string WebServiceURL)
 where TWebService : SoapHttpClientProtocol

-This means that when this metod is called TWebService needs to be replaced with the type that GetWebService should return - and that type needs to be a SoapHttpClientProtocol - which all the webservice proxies inhierties.
+This means that when this method is called TWebService needs to be replaced with the type that GetWebService should return - and that type needs to be a SoapHttpClientProtocol - which all the webservice proxies inhierties.
 So the call would look something